pufengdu/cppfun/README.md

 # CPP fun snippets
 This repo is just for fun.

+## arrayout.cpp

+A common stream output template for all types of array.
+It is just a toy.

 ## box.cpp

 A box object that can hold all types of pod object.
 Allow some weired things to be done.